Global Marketing… What is it?

 It’s perfect for small businesses because if you think you may eventually be marketing globally, you can start to produce content for the search engines now.

 Later, when that content is ranking, you can figure out how to monetize the traffic coming in from around the world and the logistics of doing business worldwide.

 If you can write (or have a team member who can write), this is one of the most cost effective ways to begin marketing globally.

 Social Media Marketing

-Facebook, Instagram, LinkedIn, Twitter, Pinterest, and a host of others have users around the world.
+Facebook, Instagram, LinkedIn, Twitter, Pinterest, and a host of others have millions of users around the world.

 As a small business owner, you can find and establish strategic relationships with other business owners all over the world.

 These relationships can lead to opportunities to market your products and services in other countries.